naa986/easy-media-download/easy-media-download/readme.txt

 [easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" class="myclass1 myclass2 myclass3"]

+The container that encloses the button can be targeted using the parent_class parameter in the shortcode.

+[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" parent_class="blockclass1"]

 === Easy Media Download Shortcode 2 ===

 With this shortcode, you can create a download button with your preferred color.